mahaluo-stack/fuzzy-system-cgi/README.txt

 To clone the repository using git:
 See https://docs.github.com/en/get-started/getting-started-with-git.
-Open a folder to clone the project into, run the command "git clone https://github.com/mahaluo-stack/fuzzy-system-cgi.git".
+Create a folder to clone the project into open a terminal in the folder and run the command "git clone https://github.com/mahaluo-stack/fuzzy-system-cgi.git".

 To download the repository:
 https://github.com/mahaluo-stack/fuzzy-system-cgi Press "code" and "Download ZIP".
 Unzip the downloaded file.